Should You Try Hemp Cream for Pain Relief?

 "When it comes to cannabis-based topicals for muscle soreness or other pain relief, there's absolutely no reason why it should be a big deal to try," he says.

-How CBD and Cannabis Pain-Relief Creams Work
+How CBD and Cannabis Might Help Pain Relief

 There is an argument to be made for the simple fact that science hasn't caught up to the trend (and laws) of cannabis yet.
 (Here's what research has to say about the potential benefits of CBD and cannabis so far.)
 And there are doubtlessly researchers testing the efficacy of CBD creams for pain relief as we speak.